ucsd-progsys/liquidhaskell/Syntax.md

 ### New Proposal

+**NOTE:** I believe this is a **purely syntactic change**: it should not affect how absref is actually implemented, but it more precisely describes the implementation than the current `-> Bool` formulation.

 Key idea is to think of an abstract refinement as a (function returning a) refinement type.

 That is, the abstract refinement: